manufrn/SHDR/README.md

 [González Pola et al. (2007)](https://www.sciencedirect.com/science/article/abs/pii/S0967063707002026).
 The SHDR algorithm (*Sharp Homogenization/Diffusive Retreat*) performs a differential evolution search to fit an upper ocean profile (temperature, salinity or density) to an idealized analytical form.
+It can be used to estimate the mixed layer depth of a given profile without any further information.
+It also allows for a physical characterisation of the seasonal and permanent pycnoclines.

 $$
 f(z) =